-The module presents a historical survey of the main features of the various stages of architectural and landscape design production within the stream of Western Architecture from pre-classical Antiquity up to the Baroque with detailed examination of key and representative examples.
+The module presents a historical survey of the main features of the various stages of architectural and landscape design production within the stream of Western Architecture from the Baroque up to the end of Art Nouveau (early 1900s) with detailed examination of key and representative examples.
 Architectural History is understood as a narrative into which several different strands are woven.
 The lecture course, therefore, introduces aspects of technology & construction techniques, stylistic traits and artistic background, functional aspects, cultural dimensions, social structures and relations, theory, etc., as and when relevant to the student's understanding of the 'story'.
-A number of particular buildings and projects, such as the Parthenon, the Pantheon, the Tempietto of San Pietro in Montorio, etc., are studied which reflect or condense the relationship between their socio-cultural context and spatial and technological types.
+These cover such concepts as Baroque, Neoclassicism, Enlightenment, Revivalism, Historicism and so on.
+A number of particular buildings and projects, such as the Bernini's Sant'Andrea al Quirinale, Boullee's Newton Cenotaph, the Crystal Palace, etc., are studied which reflect or condense the relationship between their socio-cultural context and spatial and technological types.
 Relationships are drawn between broader artistic ideas and their influence on architecture.
-For example, the relationship between classical sculpture and architecture is discussed in relation to the design of the Parthenon; similarly, the influence of linear perspective is discussed in relation to the Early Renaissance architecture of Brunelleschi; etc. The module emphasizes writing (and drawing and oral presentation to a lesser degree) as tools useful in understanding and describing the subject studied.
+For example, the ideals of landscape painting (Claude Lorrain, Nicolas Poussin, Salvator Rosa, even Piranesi) are discussed in relation to the emergence of the Picturesque movement in architecture, landscape design and urban planning; etc. The module emphasizes writing (and drawing and oral presentation to a lesser degree) as tools useful in understanding and describing the subject studied.

-Module Ref: AC1008 v2
+Module Ref: AC2005 v2